Submission Guidelines and Resources

-Deadline for submission: December 10, 2018
+Deadline for abstract submission: December 16, 2019

-Acceptance notifications will be sent the week of January 14, 2019
+Acceptance notifications will be sent the week of January 20, 2020

-FINAL Presentations due in PPT format: April 30, 2019
+FINAL Session Presentations due in PPT format: May 20, 2020

 NOTE: Presentations must offer professionally relevant topics and avoid marketing any particular product, person or business service as those abstracts will not be accepted.
 All sessions are intended to provide professional development and, therefore, attendees receive Professional Development Hour credits.
 The National Council of Examiners for Engineering and Surveying (NCEES) defines a PDH presentation as a professionally relevant instruction or presentation.
 Sessions can be individual presentations, moderated panel discussions, moderated roundtable discussions, or case studies.

-SUBMISSION INSTRUCTIONS & Important Tips for Completing the CFP
+Submission Instructions & Important Tips for Completing the CFP

-Create a session title that captures the essence of your session in ten (10) words or less
+- Create a session title that captures the essence of your session in ten (10) words or less

-A 200-400 word description of the session content – the description should “sell” your session to the reviewers – be concise about the value to the audience
+- A 200-400 word description of the session content – the description should “sell” your session to the reviewers – be concise about the value to the audience

-A 50-word summary of the session to be used in conference promotional materials –this brief summary should SELL YOUR SESSION!
+- A 50-word summary of the session to be used in conference promotional materials –this brief summary should SELL YOUR SESSION!
 Make it catchy so people want to attend.

-Four (4) learning objectives are required – this is the list of the knowledge the participants will leave the session with
+- Four (4) learning objectives are required – this is the list of the knowledge the participants will leave the session with

-Presenter(s) qualifications on the subject matter – what makes this person the one who should be chosen to speak on this topic
+- Presenter(s) qualifications on the subject matter – what makes this person the one who should be chosen to speak on this topic

-If applicable, other conferences where this information has been presented, including references.
+- If applicable, other conferences where this information has been presented, including references